Jennifer Hudson: 2015–2016: The Color Purple, Hairspray Live, and Sing

-At the 87th Academy Awards, Hudson performed her song (originally from NBC's Smash) "I Can't Let Go" by Marc Shaiman and Scott Wittman as a tribute to the individuals Hollywood lost in the previous year.
+At the 87th Academy Awards, Hudson performed "I Can't Let Go" from Smash as a tribute to the individuals Hollywood lost in the previous year.

+In February 2015, Hudson with Iggy Azalea released "Trouble".
+On Radio Disney, Iggy revealed that the collaboration happened after their previous work, she liked her voice and wanted Hudson to sing the hook for it.
+They performed the song together for the first time on February 4, 2015 on The Tonight Show Starring Jimmy Fallon, following performances on Clive Davis and The Recording Academy's annual pre-Grammy Gala, 2015 Kids' Choice Awards, 2015 iHeartRadio Music Awards and on the fourteenth season of American Idol.
+The accompanied music video was released on Iggy’s YouTube channel on February 27, 2015 and as of 2024 it gained 112 million views, making it Jennifer’s first 100 million and most viewed video on that platform.
+"Trouble" appeared on Iggy’s Reclassified album.

 Later in 2015, Hudson guest-starred as Michelle White, a minor semi-recurring character in the first season of Empire.
 She sang three songs on the show, "Remember the Music", "Whatever Makes You Happy", and "For My God".

 Hudson helped welcome Pope Francis on his first visit to the United States by singing her rendition of Leonard Cohen's "Hallelujah".

 In fall 2015, Hudson made her Broadway debut as Shug Avery in the Broadway revival of The Color Purple, alongside Cynthia Erivo and Danielle Brooks.
 New York Times critic Ben Brantley hailed her performance saying, "Ms. Hudson radiates a lush, supple stage presence that is echoed by her velvet voice."
 Hudson later picked up her second career Grammy for Best Musical Theater Album (2017) for her work on The Color Purple."